 Fueling insights: Extra fuel is not required as glycogen stores should be sufficient in a healthy individual to sustain 75 minutes of activity.
-However, if you’re starting with low glycogen stores (either because you are on a low carbohydrate diet or fasted) then oral intake of fuel might be required towards the end of the event in order to maintain high intensity.
+However, if you’re starting with low glycogen stores (either because you are on a low-carbohydrate diet or fasted), then oral intake of fuel might be required towards the end of the event to maintain high intensity.
 This can be achieved by mouth rinsing with carbohydrate solution or ingesting small amounts of carbohydrates as tolerated (predominantly in the form of glucose and low in fiber).
-Liquid carbohydrates (30-60 gram per hour) should be consumed at 15-20 minute intervals throughout exercise.
+Liquid carbohydrates (30-60 grams per hour) should be consumed at 15-20 minute intervals throughout the exercise.

 Duration 75-180 Min, High Intensity (More Than 80% VO2max)

 What do you want to see from your CGM to optimize performance during competition?
 Same idea as “Duration less than 45 min, High Intensity (more than 80% VO2max),” but you will likely need to consume fuel before or during the event if you want to optimize performance in longer duration exercise and avoid “bonking,” the term often used by athletes to refer to running out of energy and hitting the wall.
-Remember, the average person who has not fasted nor on a low carbohydrate diet has about 90 minutes worth of high intensity exercise fuel stored as glycogen.
+Remember, the average person who has neither fasted nor followed a low carbohydrate diet has about 90 minutes worth of high-intensity exercise fuel stored as glycogen.

-At this intensity, you’re going to be relying mostly on glycogen stores, which will get depleted with a longer high intensity workout.
-As these become depleted, glucose values on a CGM may start to dip, and this may be an indication that you want to fuel during your workout.
+At this intensity, you’re going to be relying mostly on glycogen stores, which will get depleted with a longer high-intensity workout.
+As these become depleted, glucose values on a CGM may start to dip, which may indicate that you want to fuel during your workout.

-When fueling before a workout to ensure optimal glycogen stores for a longer high intensity workout, it seems that a good option is to ingest carbohydrates 2-3 hours prior to the workout, rather than immediately before the workout (meaning any time within 60 minutes of the workout).
+When fueling before a workout to ensure optimal glycogen stores for a longer high-intensity workout, it seems that a good option is to ingest carbohydrates 2-3 hours before the workout, rather than immediately before the workout (meaning any time within 60 minutes of the workout).
 This is because the carbohydrates will likely generate a glucose and insulin surge, and that insulin can impair fat oxidation and gluconeogenesis.
-If this happens 2-3 hours prior to the workout, the glucose will be stored as glycogen, and the insulin will likely recover down to normal levels by the time of initiation of the workout.
-This means that you’ve successfully filled the glycogen tank, but also have hormones at a good level to be able to tap into fat oxidation during the event, which is a good scenario.
-On your CGM, this would look like a small glucose rise 2-3 hours before the workout that has returned to baseline by the time of the athletic event.
+If this happens 2-3 hours before the workout, the glucose will be stored as glycogen, and the insulin will likely recover down to normal levels by the time of initiation of the workout.
+This means that you’ve successfully filled the glycogen tank and have hormones at a good level to tap into fat oxidation during the event, which is a good scenario.
+On your CGM, this would look like a small glucose rise 2-3 hours before the workout that returns to baseline by the time of the athletic event.

-When fueling during the workout, we also don’t want to generate a spike that is excessive, as this can cause a large release of insulin and impair fat oxidation and gluconeogenesis during the event.
-Getting some carbs in, but not in extreme excess, will support likely the optimal hormonal balance.
+When fueling during the workout, we also don’t want to generate an excessive spike, which can cause a large release of insulin and impair fat oxidation and gluconeogenesis during the event.
+Getting some carbs in, but not in extreme excess, will likely support the optimal hormonal balance.

 Duration More Than 180 Min, High Intensity (More Than 80% VO2max)

-A ketogenic (keto) diet involves an extremely low intake of carbohydrate intended to encourage the body to burn fat as fuel.
-There are a few variations of ketogenic diets, which differ in their macronutrient ratio (some have a slightly higher carbohydrate allowance than others).
+A ketogenic (keto) diet involves an extremely low intake of carbohydrates intended to encourage the body to burn fat as fuel.
+There are a few types of ketogenic diets, which differ in their macronutrient ratio (some have a slightly higher carbohydrate allowance than others).
 Keto diets have been shown to both improve insulin sensitivity and increase weight loss.
 How does this diet impact athletic performance?

 Endurance athletes have also experimented with keto diets.
-Theoretically, the large availability of fat in the body should transfer into increased rates of whole-body and muscle fat utilization if these pathways are more active in a keto-adapted athlete.
+Theoretically, the large availability of fat in the body should transfer into increased whole-body and muscle fat utilization rates if these pathways are more active in a keto-adapted athlete.
 Endurance athletes hoped that this would parlay into improved performance in submaximal (less than 60% VO2max) aerobic exercise.
-Ketogenic diets do result in greater rates of fat oxidation and some studies have shown that consumption of a ketone ester-containing beverage improved endurance performance (read an excellent guide to exogenous ketones for performance here at the HVMN blog).
-However, while energy utilization is altered, studies have been mixed in showing whether a ketogenic diet is beneficial for performance when compared to healthy individuals on a carbohydrate rich diet.
+Ketogenic diets result in greater fat oxidation rates, and some studies have shown that consumption of a ketone ester-containing beverage improved endurance performance (read an excellent guide to exogenous ketones for performance here at the HVMN blog).
+However, while energy utilization is altered, studies have been mixed in showing whether a ketogenic diet is beneficial for performance when compared to healthy individuals on a carbohydrate-rich diet.

-A ketogenic diet may impair performance on high intensity activities due to lack of quickly available fuel (aka carbohydrates or glycogen).
-Thus, while keto diets improving performance makes sense theoretically, it is probably not the optimal choice on competition day, when readily available glucose can be helpful at high intensities.
+A ketogenic diet may impair performance on high-intensity activities due to a lack of quickly available fuel (aka carbohydrates or glycogen).
+Thus, while it theoretically makes sense for keto diets to improve performance, it is probably not the optimal choice on competition day, when readily available glucose can help at high intensities.

-A balance may lay in the concept of “carbohydrate cycling,” whereby athletes train in a low carbohydrate state or maintain low carbohydrate intake during rest days, thereby generating adaptations in their fat burning pathways, but then supply the body carbohydrates on days when maximal performance is necessary.
+A balance may lay in the concept of “carbohydrate cycling,” where athletes train in a low-carbohydrate state or maintain low carbohydrate intake during rest days, thereby generating adaptations in their fat-burning pathways, but then supply the body carbohydrates on days when maximal performance is necessary.

 Indeed, while ketogenic diets are likely not an effective performance advantage on race day for high intensity or power athletes, they may have a place outside of competition for health benefits and general adaptations in energy utilization.
-If you want to give the keto diet a try then you can use your CGM to help.
-While on a ketogenic diet your glucose readings will likely be fairly low-normal with minimal swings, indicating that neither glycogen nor carbohydrates are being used as a primary substrate for fuel.
-The lower insulin levels generated from not consuming significant carbohydrates allows for more efficient fat oxidation to occur.
+If you want to give the keto diet a try, you can use your CGM to help.
+While on a ketogenic diet, your glucose readings will likely be fairly low-normal with minimal swings, indicating that neither glycogen nor carbohydrates are being used as a primary substrate for fuel.
+The lower insulin levels generated from not consuming significant carbohydrates allow for more efficient fat oxidation.
 Over time, this can increase metabolic flexibility, allowing the body to shift between different fuel sources efficiently based on what is available.

-The concept of fasting is not new, but over the past few years the concept has gained traction in the media.
-People elect to engage in intermittent fasts for a variety of reasons: religious beliefs, weight loss, decreasing blood pressure, or to reducing the risk of metabolic diseases.
-There are a variety of different protocols utilized to obtain the desired results such as the 16/8 (16 h fast followed by 8 h of food intake), 5:2 (alternating full days of fasting with eating), or the Muslim fast during Ramadan (1 month with no food or liquid consumed during daylight hours).
+The concept of fasting is not new, but the concept has gained traction in the media over the past few years.
+People elect to engage in intermittent fasts for a variety of reasons: religious beliefs, weight loss, decreasing blood pressure, or to reduce the risk of metabolic diseases.
+There are a variety of different protocols utilized to obtain the desired results, such as the 16/8 (16 h fast followed by 8 h of food intake), 5:2 (alternating full days of fasting with eating), or the Muslim fast during Ramadan (1 month with no food or liquid consumed during daylight hours).

-When seeking to utilize this strategy for improved athletic performance we can break it down by exercise type.
-Training fasted will likely not benefit strength or power athletes since maximal muscle contractions are fueled by carbohydrates.
-Thus, if you attempt this type of exercise after a prolonged fast then it is likely that your blood sugar will remain low and steady or have a minor increase from release of small amount of stored liver glycogen, but that your performance will be diminished, since you don’t have the fuel to perform maximal muscle contractions.
+When seeking to utilize this strategy for improved athletic performance, we can break it down by exercise type.
+Training fasted will likely not benefit strength or power athletes since carbohydrates fuel maximal muscle contractions.
+Thus, if you attempt this type of exercise after a prolonged fast, then it is likely that your blood sugar will remain low and steady or have a minor increase from the release of a small amount of stored liver glycogen, but that your performance will be diminished since you don’t have the fuel to perform maximal muscle contractions.

-This is where continuous glucose monitors (CGM) may emerge as helpful adjuncts for athletes.
-Given that there are so many variables in athletics, CGM can provide a bit more clarity into how the body is utilizing different energy sources during a performance athletic event.
+This is where continuous glucose monitors (CGMs) may emerge as helpful adjuncts for athletes.
+Given that there are so many variables in athletics, CGMs can provide a bit more clarity into how the body is utilizing different energy sources during athletic performance.
 It also can help take some of the guesswork out of fueling during exercise, helping to know quantitatively when you might be getting close to bonking, or, on the flip side, it can ensure that you don’t overshoot on your fueling and generate a hormonal cascade that may be counter-productive.